 This farm pig who was rescued by a friend of the Ranch who did not want to see him raised for meat, which was the fate of the rest of his litter.

 Pei-Pei is a pot-belly pig that was abandoned with her piglets, Li'l Lee and CJ, when her owner's property was foreclosed.

 Our animals get along very well, here Taty is meeting with her secret admirer.

 Hiding under an abandoned house, we spent 7 hours rescuing Pei-Pei and her piglets.

-Lewis is a an elderly Boer goat.
-He was rescued from a goat farm.where he was going to be a "meat" goat.
-Lewis loved his days with us.
+Lewis was a Boer goat, rescued from a goat farm.where he was going to be sold for meat.d Lewis loved his days with us.
 He passed away at the ripe old age of 20.

 Maggie came to the Ranch when her owners became too ill to care for her.
 Since her arrival she had a hind leg amputated for cancer.
 She had a few comfortable months before her cancer became widespread.

 Karuna was rescued on the roadside as a newborn.
 Her mother and other sheep were being "shipped off" as she was born, and she was left to die.
 She was rescued by a passerby who bottle fed her for her first month then brought her to the Ranch.